-Especially if you don’t have a real tree in your home, you’re probably in need of some genuine earthly scents.
+You probably need some genuine earthly scents in your home — especially if you don’t have a real tree.
 Don’t underestimate the Christmas scents of flowers that tend to be passed over for the once-a-year excitement of all things fir and pine.
-Red roses and Candy Cane Lilies are classic holiday arrangements with a captivating fragrance that can out scent the tree.
-A traditional Christmas centerpiece will do more than just look beautiful on your dinner table, it will fill the room with the sweet smells of flowers, Christmas greenery, and pinecones.
+Red roses and candy cane lilies are classic holiday arrangements with a captivating fragrance that can out-scent the tree.
+A traditional Christmas centerpiece will do more than just look beautiful on your dinner table; it will fill the room with the sweet smells of flowers, Christmas greenery, and pinecones.
 Garland is a simple way to bring in the winter forest scent without the to-do of having a tree.

 Roses add eye candy

-Pro tip: Place your flower and wreath orders soon, fresh florals are those one-of-a-kind details that are especially sought after this holiday season.
+Pro tip: Place your flower and wreath orders early.
+Fresh florals are those one-of-a-kind details that are especially sought after during the holiday season.
 Growers can’t always meet the demand.

 Wreaths are beautiful inside and out

 More times than not, you’ll find a wreath hanging on someone’s front door during the holidays.
 While we’ll never deny the beauty of a wreath at your entryway, decorating with wreaths should not be exclusive to the front door.
 From your bedroom window to a lamp skirt, wreaths can be incorporated into virtually every room of your house.
-A wreath with eucalyptus and pine brings in a healthy, spa-like aroma.
+A wreath with pinecones and white berries brings in a warm, woodsy feel.
 And when your wreath is made with traditional fir and pine, you get to enjoy its scent just as much as its visual appeal.

 Scented candles are a must

 What’s not to love about candles?
 They smell amazing and fill your house with a warm glow.
 It’s also safe to assume that the room with the scented candles is where everyone will gather.
-Sure, you can stick with your favorite spruce or cranberry candle all season, but the burning scent of Christmas votives is as stimulating.
+Sure, you can stick with your favorite spruce or balsam and cedar all season, but the burning scent of Christmas votives is just as stimulating.

 Fill the air with scents from the kitchen

-While we’ll never tire of the natural smell of pine and fir, it doesn’t truly feel like Christmas morning until the smell of freshly made pancakes and scones is wafting from the kitchen.
-Slather on some lemon and apple cider curd for a complete.
+While we’ll never tire of the natural smell of pine and fir, it doesn’t truly feel like Christmas morning until the smell of freshly made pancakes and scones wafts from the kitchen.
+Slather on some lime curd or pear butter for a complete breakfast.
 Christmas teas reinforce the savory scent.